 This step takes the longest and will require your patience.
 Continue turning each chile until it’s blacked all around.
 Then remove from the flame.

-To roast using a comal simply heat up the comal and once hot place the poblanos on there.
+To roast on an electric stove, you can use a frying pan or a comal, or griddle.
+Simply heat it up over high heat and once hot place the poblanos on there.

 This step is my least favorite because it seems to take the longest.
 Also if the peppers aren’t flat, it’s going to be more difficult to the curves roasted.